GazerSuthy/Design/README.md

-# Design
+# Designer Suthy 🎨
-taking my design skills to the next level
+taking my design skills to the next level!